Fundamentals of Compositional Rewriting Theory: Examples of fibrational structures relevant for rewriting theory

-In summary, we have proved that for a given span of the form $A'\leftarrow \alpha-A-f\rightarrow B$ with $m$ in $\cM$, the class of \kl{FPAs} for any pushout over $(\alpha,f)$ provides an explicit construction of \kl(rmof){residual multi-op-Cartesian liftings} (with \kl(rmof){residues} realized via \kl{FPAs}; compare~\eqref{eq:def:residualMultiOpfibration}), while the above-mentioned arguments demonstrate that this construction indeed yields the requisite vertical decomposition property of FPC squares up to residues (thus realizing the \kl(rmof){universal property of residual multi-opfibrations}) in an \kl(rmof){essentially unique} form. \end{proof}

-\begin{remark} In all of our applications, we will only consider base categories which are \kl{finitary}, so that one may indeed provide algorithms for the various universal constructions that yield finite sets of solutions up to isomorphisms. \end{remark}
+Let us finally note here that, in all of our applications, we will only consider base categories which are \kl{finitary}, so that one may indeed provide algorithms for the various universal constructions that yield finite sets of solutions up to isomorphisms.